Let’s talk about a hotel closet. It’s not ideal.

 Steaming and organizing your clothing as you unpack is also a GREAT way to keep busy and stay awake if you’ve landed during the day in a strange time zone and need something to do to beat the jet lag sleepies.

 A WORD OF WARNING: Not all irons and steamers are made the same.
 I’ve mucked up more than one precious blouse with careless hotel room ironing.
+If you’re using the hotel/rental home iron, follow these few easy steps to keep your garments safe:

 - If there is a steam function, USE IT.
-Rather than risking an unusually hot iron surface melting your polyester blend blouse, use the steam function for less heat and more control with the same result.
+Rather than risking an unusually hot iron surface melting your fiber blend blouse, use the steam function for less heat and more control with the same result.

 - Gently, gently, gently start to press or steam your garment.
 Go slowly and gingerly until you get a good feel for how hot the iron or steam is.
+Once you get a feel for it and you’re sure it’s all clean, have at it.
+But go slowly and gently at first!
+You have been warned!

 Again, not all irons or steamers are the same and it’s very likely that the one in your hotel closet has vastly different heat and steam settings than your iron or steamer at home.